 While road bikes almost exclusively use 2X groupsets, mountain bikes can be fitted with 2X and 1X groupsets.

-SRAM has been instrumental in making 1X more common on mountain bikes.
-1by drivetrains are becoming the industry standard on mountain bikes (although histories have shown that Shimano has been reluctant to make this transition).
+SRAM has been instrumental in making 1X more common on mountain and road bikes.
+1by drivetrains are becoming the industry standard (although history shows that Shimano has been reluctant to make this transition).

-They are simpler, lighter, and, most importantly, more reliable.
+They are simpler, lighter, and, most importantly, more reliable, as there is a lower risk of a chain drop without a front derailleur.
 They are also popular on gravel and CX bikes for these reasons.

 Cassettes

-Shimano and SRAM cassettes are interchangeable because they use the same spacing between sprockets.
-This applies to road and mountain bike groupsets.
+Older Shimano and SRAM cassettes are interchangeable because they use the same sprocket spacing and hub standard.
+This applied mainly to road and mountain bike groupsets.
+However, cassettes for newer groupsets are no longer interchangeable.
+SRAM uses the XDR standard, while Shimano uses the HG standard.

 Gearing